 Customer lead time and order lead time are considered to be synonyms.

-Therefore when the question “what is lead time” the answer depends on what lead time is being discussed.
+Therefore when the question “what is lead time,” the answer depends on what lead time is being discussed.

 Many companies make very high profits by importing products manufactured in low wage countries.
-These products mostly come by ship and have long lead times.
+These products mostly come by ship and have extended lead times.
 While many Lean consultants have preached about lowering lead times, this outsourced manufacturing to these low wage countries has caused lead times to lengthen quite significantly.
 However, the profits are so high on these items from a financial perspective.
 It makes sense to accept the long lead times.

 Long Lead Time Items and Short Lead Time Items